You need good math skills to succeed in consulting interviews

-Impress the interviewer by outstanding mental math skills
+Impress the interviewer with outstanding mental math skills

-Possessing excellent mental math skills are crucial during case interviews because you will need these skills as a consultant.
+Possessing excellent mental math skills is crucial during case interviews because you will need these skills as a consultant.
 In general, there are two main reasons why consultants should possess excellent math skills:

 - You can easily impress your client by demonstrating to them that you are a potential math genius.
 Clients often pay a lot of money to you (or your employer) and expect total wisdom and cleverness.
 Quick math solutions can be an effective way to convince clients of your recommendations.

 Math or "quant" skills account for 20-25% of overall performance evaluation

 Quant skills are only one of the skills assessed in case interviews.
 As a candidate, you are evaluated on your overall combination of skills and your perceived potential.
 Generally, a candidate’s quantitative assessment consists of 20-25% of the overall interview evaluation weight.
 The goal of Management Consulting firms is to find the set of candidates with what they perceive are the best set of skills overall.